wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 ```

 By checking and returning early if the event is already scheduled, you can be sure the event will only be scheduled once.

+## Testing the event

+There are a number of ways to check and test your WP Cron events, which you will learn about in lesson on Testing WP-Cron events.

+For now, the easiest way to test this on your local development environment is to activate the plugin

+Then check the options table in the database for the 'cron' option.

+If you unserialize option_value stored in the 'cron' option, you can see the scheduled events, and your event should appear somewhere in that list.

 ## Unscheduling an event